andre1050/the-world-out-there/README.md

     - Access Token for Instagram
         - [Register your client](https://www.instagram.com/developer/clients/manage)
         - [Generate your token](http://instagram.pixelunion.net)

 4. Run `gulp dev` to start the dev server and spin up a new browser tab

 If you want to run the unit tests, type `gulp unit`.
-Refer to [Jake's repo](https://github.com/jakemmarsh/angularjs-gulp-browserify-boilerplate) for details.
+I will be adding more soon.
+Refer to [Jake's repo](https://github.com/jakemmarsh/angularjs-gulp-browserify-boilerplate) for other build details.

 #### My mind is blown.
 Is there a roadmap for this?
 - Giving the whole thing a nice design would be cool.
 That result set could use with a proper gallery instead of a list of thumbnails.
 Maybe add a map to each venue as well.
 This is a proof of concent so I focused on the basic features.
 I will eventually get to the design bits.